 Rebecca Solnit is beloved for her inspirational essays and books on the environment, feminism, human rights, anti-imperialism, and social activism published by Harper’s, The Guardian, Haymarket Books, and others.
 The critically acclaimed Hope in the Dark (2004) and Men Explain Things to Me (2014) have empowered people to reconsider their place in the world and ability to change it for the better.
 Lesser known, but no less powerful are her award-winning series of urban cultural atlases published by the University of California Press.
 In these volumes, Solnit explores the intersection of social, historical, spatial, and environmental phenomena in and around San Francisco (2010), New Orleans (2013), and New York City (2016), in collaboration with geographers, cartographers, artists, and other local and academic partners.

-Listen as Rebecca Solnit reflects upon these cultural counter-mapping efforts and their relevance to human geographers who seek to generate, delineate, and disseminate knowledge about people, space, and place.
-In these chaotic times, when many people feel anxious about the future, Solnit also reminds us of the long arc of progressive gains in society achieved by groups and individuals who identified injustices and worked toward solutions.
-This is the message of The Beginning Comes after the End – the much-anticipated follow-up to Hope in the Dark – published earlier this month.
-What an opportune moment for us to hear insights from this great writer as we visit her hometown.
+Rebecca Solnit reflected upon her recent and past research and its relevance to human geographers who seek to generate, delineate, and disseminate knowledge about people, space, and place.
+In these chaotic times, when many people feel anxious about the future, Solnit reminds us of the long arc of progressive gains in society achieved by groups and individuals who identified injustices and worked toward solutions.
+This is the message of The Beginning Comes after the End, published on the eve of the conference and immediately appeared on the New York Times best-seller list!
+What an opportune moment it was for us to hear insights from this great writer as we visited her hometown.

 “No writer has weighed the complexities of sustaining hope in our times of readily available despair more thoughtfully and beautifully, nor with greater nuance.” —Maria Popova

-**Join us for a book signing immediately following the keynote from 2-3PM in the Exhibit Hall, at the University of California Press booth.
+A book signing occurred immediately following the keynote, 2-3PM in the the Grand Ballroom (AAG’s Exhibit Hall), at the University of California Press booth.

 11:40AM – 12:40PM